Baylor paid ex-coach Briles $15.1M after ouster

 Baylor's handling of sexual violence allegations and other complaints involving students and football players has been heavily scrutinized over the past two years.

-The scandal led to multiple investigations by the Texas Rangers, McLennan County District Attorney's office, U.S. Department of Education, Big 12 and NCAA.
+The scandal led to multiple investigations by the Texas Rangers, the McLennan County District Attorney's office, the U.S. Department of Education, the Big 12 and the NCAA.
 Ten Title IX lawsuits have been filed against the university by a total of 22 women, including 20 who alleged being either sexually assaulted or physically assaulted, and four of the complaints have been either settled or dismissed.